-A. Certificate of Free Sale and Use: DIGESA does not require a specific attestation or format.
-Certificates are to be issued by the sanitary authority in the country of export; other agencies' certificates are permissible with DIGESA approval.

-B. Phytosanitary Certificate: U.S. Phytosanitary Certificates are issued on the Animal and Plant Health Inspection Service (APHIS) form PPQ 577.
+- A. Certificate of Free Sale and Use: DIGESA does not require a specific attestation or format.
+Certificates are to be issued by the sanitary authority in the country of export; other agencies' certificates are permissible with DIGESA approval. - B. Phyto-Sanitary Certificate: U.S. phyto-sanitary certificates are issued on the Animal and Plant Health Inspection Service (APHIS) form PPQ 577.
 These certificates must be signed and stamped by APHIS.
-Specific attestations for Phytosanitary Certificates are found in Appendix I.

-C. Sanitary Certificate: Export certificates must comply with all of Peru's import requirements, as well as be signed and stamped by a U.S. Department of Agriculture (USDA) official.
+Specific attestations for phyto-sanitary certificates are found in Appendix I. - C. Sanitary Certificate: Export certificates must comply with all of Peruvian import requirements and be signed and stamped by a U.S. Department of Agriculture (USDA) official.
 Attestations depend on the product.
 For product specific import requirements and attestations, see Appendix I.